mk-fg/convergence/README.md

      server-side as well, though there can be several signatures for one hostname there.

+   - TODO: "Allowed as bounce notary" checkbox in notaries' list to block local notaries from acting as such, for instance.

    - TODO: Make hardcoded check timeouts configurable.

        So that plugin won't hang on bogus notaries any longer than necessary